ethanokamura/perfectline_v2/content/courses/linked-list/operator-overloading.md

 order: 6
 ---

 At this point in the course, we will probably want to add the ability to have custom operators.
-If you have never heard of operator overloading or you want to brush up on vocabulary, you can check out my section in the Intro to C++ course <a href="https://perfectline.io/courses/cpp/cpp-101/operator-overloading" target="_blank">here</a>.
+If you have never heard of operator overloading or you want to brush up on vocabulary, you can check out my section in the Intro to C++ course [here](https://perfectline.io/courses/cpp/cpp-101/operator-overloading).
 Otherwise, you can learn as you go.

 We will want to add the following operators to our linked list: `= == !=`.